-- 6.1 The Funds/Schemes shall consist of - 6.1.1 all the Fund/Schemes contributions; - 6.1.2 all interest derived from the investment of any monies or assets of the various Funds and Schemes; and - 6.1.3 all other monies to which the Funds/Schemes may become entitled. - 6.2 All monies accruing to the Funds/Schemes shall be deposited to the credit of the particular Funds/Schemes in a separate account with a registered bank within three working days after receipt thereof. - 6.3 The monies of the Funds/Schemes shall be used for payment of benefits, administration costs and expenditures in accordance with the rules of the various Funds/Schemes. - 6.4 When benefits or loans granted become payable, the amount due from the Funds/Schemes shall be paid to beneficiaries or successful applicants by cheque, electronic transfer or cash. - 6.5 All cheque payments from the Funds/Schemes shall be signed by three persons duly authorised by the Council or the Board of Trustees. - Any monies not required to meet current payment of benefits, administration costs and expenditures shall be invested only in terms of section 53(5) of the Act.
+- 6.1 The Funds/Schemes shall consist of - - 6.1.1 all the Fund/Schemes contributions; - 6.1.2 all interest derived from the investment of any monies or assets of the various Funds and Schemes; and - 6.1.3 all other monies to which the Funds/Schemes may become entitled. - 6.2 All monies accruing to the Funds/Schemes shall be deposited to the credit of the particular Funds/Schemes in a separate account with a registered bank within three working days after receipt thereof. - 6.3 The monies of the Funds/Schemes shall be used for payment of benefits, administration costs and expenditures in accordance with the rules of the various Funds/Schemes. - 6.4 When benefits or loans granted become payable, the amount due from the Funds/Schemes shall be paid to beneficiaries or successful applicants by means of electronic transfer to the employee's bank account or any other legal payment method in favour of the employee. - 6.5 All payments from the Funds/Schemes shall be approved by three persons duly authorised by the Council or the Board of Trustees. - 6.6 Any monies not required to meet current payment of benefits, administration costs and expenditures shall be invested only in terms of section 53(5) of the Act.